search Menu

 The digital suite offers a wide range of cutting-edge assistive technologies.
 We aim to support people in maximising independence and reaching their educational and employment aspirations.

-A community café: our café runs on Tuesdays and Fridays.
+A community café: our café runs on Tuesday and Friday.
 It is free for people with vision impairments and blindness.
 The café offers nutritious, homemade vegetarian soup, sourdough bread (baked onsite), and, for dessert, a homemade cake.
-The café aims to breakdown loneliness and isolation.
+The café allows people to socialise, make connections and break down loneliness and isolation.

 A specialist accessible conference/board room: a large board and community room on our first floor, which is available for hire.
 The room provides hybrid meeting technology.

 An accessible community space with accessible and gender-neutral toilets.
 This space is used for many activities.
-Most recently we launched sensory play sessions.
-This is a safe space to support vision impaired and blind children to develop sensory and motor skills with peers.
+Most recently, we launched sensory play sessions.
+This is a safe space to support vision-impaired and blind children in developing sensory and motor skills alongside peers.

 Next steps